quasar1357/24_IN_P1/Java_SyntaxGuide/08_Conditions.md

 ```

 ## Switch Statement
-The `switch` command let's the user go through a block and enter at positions, depending on the values of the given variable.
+The `switch` command let's the user go through a block and **enter at positions, depending on the value** of the given variable.

 If we do not `break` in a given case, it will go through all following cases.